 Term Definition Best Execution Best Execution is the requirement to take all sufficient steps to obtain the best possible result when executing Client orders.
-Execution venue A venue where Client orders are executed, also including but not limited to brokers and Trading venues.
-Financial Instrument Those instruments specified in Section C of Annex I of MiFID II (and its fractions, if any), including Notes.
-Client A natural or legal person who has investment accounts (Financial instrument account and/or cash account) in the Company and who has concluded an investment service agreement with the Company, i.e. agreed with the Terms and Conditions of Mintos Investment Platform.
+Execution venue A venue where Client orders are executed.
+Financial Instrument Those instruments specified in Section C of Annex I of MiFID II, including Notes.
+Client A natural or a legal person who has investments accounts (Financial instrument account and/or cash account) in the Company and who has concluded an investment service agreement with the Company.
 Supervisory Board The supervisory board of the Company.
 MiFID II Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending directive 2002/92/EC and directive 2011/61/EU.
-Investment Firm or Company AS Mintos Marketplace, a joint stock company registered in the Commercial Register of Latvian Enterprises on 1 June 2015 with Registration No. 40103903643 which holds an investment firm licence issued by Latvijas Banka, the central bank of Latvia.
+Investment Firm or Company AS Mintos Marketplace, a joint stock company, registered in the Commercial Register of Latvian Enterprises on 1 June 2015 with Registration No. 40103903643 which holds an investment firm licence issued by Latvijas Banka, the central bank of Latvia.
 Multilateral Trading Facility (MTF) A multi-lateral system, operated by an investment firm or market operator, which brings together multiple third-party buying and selling interests in Financial Instruments in a way that results in a contract in accordance with the provisions of Title II of MiFID II.
-Organised Trading Facility (OTF) A multi-lateral system that is not a Regulated Market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances, or derivatives are able to interact in a system in a way that results in a contract in accordance with Title II of MiFID II.
+Organised Trading Facility (OTF) A multi-lateral system that is not a Regulated Market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in a system in a way that results in a contract in accordance with Title II of MiFID II.
 Over-the- counter (OTC) A method of trading that does not take place on an organised venue such as a Regulated Market, OTF or an MTF.
-Platform Sites created and serviced by Investment Firm merged under the domain name www.mintos.com, and mobile apps that allow the Clients to use various services offered by Mintos and operating within the scope of this site.
-The users are informed that Mintos Mobile Apps may provide a limited range of services and content changing their availability from time to time at Mintos sole discretion.
+Platform Sites created and serviced by Investment Firm, merged under the domain name www.mintos.com, and mobile apps that allow the Clients to use various services offered by Mintos and operating within the scope of this site.
+The users are informed that Mintos Mobile Apps may provide a limited range of services and content changing their availability time to time at Mintos sole discretion.
 Policy This Policy for Client order execution.
 Professional Client A Client who has been categorised as a Professional Client according to the Policy on Client classification and investment product/service suitability and appropriateness assessment.
 Regulated Market A multi-lateral system operated and/or managed by a market operator, which facilitates the bringing together of multiple third-party buying and selling interests in Financial Instruments in a way that results in a contract, in respect of the Financial Instruments admitted to trading under its rules and/or systems, and which is authorised and functions regularly and in accordance with the provisions of Title III of MiFID II.
 Retail Client A Client who is not categorised as a Professional Client or an eligible counterparty according to the Policy on Client classification and investment product/service suitability and appropriateness assessment.
-Trading venue A Regulated Market, a MTF or an OTF.
+Trading venue A Regulated Market, an MTF or an OTF.
 Issuer A special purpose entity that has been established in the Republic of Latvia and whose principal purpose is the regular issue of Notes.
 There shall be multiple Issuers.
-Notes Financial Instruments - debt financial instruments which are issued by the Issuer in different series, with each series being backed and linked to a pool of loan receivables or other underlying assets as defined in the relevant prospectus.
-Real Estate Securities and Fractional Bonds that are offered on Mintos Platform are also Notes within the context of this Policy.
-Money market fund A collective investment undertaking which has been authorized under Directive 2009/65/EC or who is subject to supervision and, if necessary, has received permission from the relevant authority in accordance with the authorizing Member State legislation.
+Notes Financial Instruments - notes, issued by the Issuer.